Building HSQLDB Jars

 • You must locally install the DocBook set of image files, which are available for download from Sourceforge.
 The gen-docs task/target will tell you of a Gradle task that you can use to download and install them automatically.
 This Gradle task, installDbImages, will tell you how to edit a properties text file to tell it what directory to install the files into.
 (Command-line, as opposed to GUI, builders, can use the Gradle -P switch to set the property, instead of editing, if they prefer).

 • You can optionally install the entire DocBook style sheets (instead of just the DocBook images within it), character entity definitions, and RNG schema file, to speed up doc build times and minimize dependency of future builds upon network or Internet.
 An intermediate approach would be to install these resources onto an HTTP server or shared network drive of your own.
 See the comments at the top of the file build.xml in the HyperSQL build directory about where to obtain these things and how to hook them in.
-The same Gradle task installDbImages explained above can download and install the entire stylesheet bundle (this option is offered the first time that you run the installDbImages task).
+The same Gradle task installDbImages explained above can download and install the entire style sheet bundle (this option is offered the first time that you run the installDbImages task).

 [Tip]Tip